1c3t3a/rust-socketio/README.md

 ## Current features

-This implementation support most of the features of the socket.io protocol.
-In general the full engine-io protocol is implemented, and concerning the socket.io part only binary events and binary acks are not yet implemented.
-This implementation generally tries to make use of websockets as often as possible.
+This implementation now supports all of the features of the socket.io protocol mentioned [here](https://github.com/socketio/socket.io-protocol).
+It generally tries to make use of websockets as often as possible.
 This means most times only the opening request uses http and as soon as the server mentions that he is able to use websockets, an upgrade  is performed.
-But if this upgrade is not successful or the server does not mention an upgrade possibilty, http-long polling is used (as specified in the protocol specs).
+But if this upgrade is not successful or the server does not mention an upgrade possibility, http-long polling is used (as specified in the protocol specs).
 Here's an overview of possible use-cases:

-* connecting to a server.
+- connecting to a server.
-* register callbacks for the following event types:
+- register callbacks for the following event types:
     - open
     - close
     - error
     - message
     - custom events like "foo", "on_payment", etc.
-* send json-data to the server (recommended to use serde_json as it provides safe handling of json data).
+- send JSON data to the server (via `serde_json` which provides safe handling).
-* send json-data to the server and receive an ack with a possible message.
+- send JSON data to the server and receive an `ack`.
+- send and handle Binary data.

 ## Content of this repository